Bransholm/3D_Printservice_Frontend/README.md

 - **View the current stock of materials**

-- **Update the state of a material on the stocklist to inactive or active**.
+- **Update the state of stock materiale on the stocklist,making it either "Instock" or "Sold out"**.
 Enjoy the modal confirming the current changes you just made

 - **Clicking on the Opdater button from the stock table will autofill the update form**